MaggyToohey/yr_weather/README.md

 ### nlohmann

 The nlohmann library is required for JSON data parsing, please see https://github.com/nlohmann/json for details how to install.

+Please ensure nlohmann minimum version 3.1.0 is used.

 ## Installation

 To use Yr weather app, do the following: